mayank31313/ior-java/README.md

 Before going further this project is strongly meant for controlling robots over internet, you can check out more on <a href="https://iorresearch.ml">Project Website</a>

 Currently it has been tested on:
-    Arduino, Lego Mindstroms EV3 Brick and on a Raspberry PI 3 other tests are being done.
+    Arduino(with Ethernet Shield, WiFi Shield(but not tested)), NodeMCU, Lego Mindstroms EV3 Brick and on a Raspberry PI 3 other tests are being done.

 This is git repository for the Java client:

 ## Installation
-Run the following command
+Run the following command, use the following dependency to embed IORClient in your project.

     <dependency>
         <groupId>com.github.mayank31313</groupId>